Enzyme

 What Is an Enzyme?

 Enzymes are biological catalysts—molecules that speed up chemical reactions without being used up in the process.
-Think about it: think of them as the matchmakers in your body, helping substrates (the reactants) bump into each other in just the right way to form products.
+Think of them as the matchmakers in your body, helping substrates (the reactants) bump into each other in just the right way to form products.
 They’re highly specific, meaning each enzyme typically works on one or a few related molecules.

 Why Enzymes Matter